 4: Public meetings are terrible

 That conversation takes place during a town meeting in Amity’s City Hall, which, like many such gatherings, is mostly an opportunity for a handful of cranks to shout over each other.
 “I have a point of view and I think it speaks for many of the people in here!” proclaims the motel-owning councilwoman.
-The police chief tries, again, to explain that there’s a shark out there eating people, but the business community pitches a fit over a 24-hour beach closure, because they need those summer dollars.
+The chief tries, again, to explain that there’s a shark out there eating people, but the business community pitches a fit over a 24-hour beach closure, because they need those summer dollars.
 It’s the kind of spittle-flecked shitshow that just about any planner or local politico will recognize from the last time a bike-lane or senior-housing proposal came up.

 There’s one guy with a good idea at this meeting, and it’s Quint the Shark Hunter, who offers to kill the shark for $10,000.
 (That’s like $50 grand today.)
 “We’ll take it under advisement,” the mayor says.
 Meeting over!
 Nothing accomplished!